mabel-dev/opteryx.dev/docs/contributing/internals/query-engine.md

   FROM FROM
 ~~~

-Understand that we're requesting the field `SELECT` from the relation `FROM`.
+The Parser and Lexer will understand that we're requesting the field `SELECT` from the relation `FROM`.

-Opteryx uses [sqlparser-rs](https://github.com/sqlparser-rs/sqlparser-rs) as it's Parser and Lexer, as a Rust library, Opteryx creates Python bindings for sqlparser-rs (derived from [sqloxide](https://github.com/wseaton/sqloxide)).
+Opteryx uses [sqlparser-rs](https://github.com/sqlparser-rs/sqlparser-rs) as its Parser and Lexer, as a Rust library, Opteryx creates Python bindings for sqlparser-rs (derived from [sqloxide](https://github.com/wseaton/sqloxide)).
 Opteryx does not support all features and functionality provided by this library.

-This sqlparser-rs interprets all SQL except for the Temporal `FOR` clause which is handled separately.
+This sqlparser-rs interprets all SQL except for the Temporal `FOR` clause which are handled separately.

 ## Binder